 \subsection{Augmentation for Imbalanced Class}

-In time series classification, the existence of imbalanced class in which one class may occupy the majority of the datasets is a common problem.
+In time series classification, class imbalance occurs very frequently.
 One classical approach addressing imbalanced classification problem is to oversample the minority class as the synthetic minority oversampling technique (SMOTE)~\cite{fernandez2018smote} to artificially mitigate the imbalance.
 However, this oversampling strategy may change the distribution of raw data and cause overfitting.
 Another approach is to design cost-sensitive model by using adjust loss function~\cite{geng2018cost}.
-Furthermore, \cite{jingkun20_TAD} designed label-based weight and value-based weight in the loss function in convolution neural networks, which considers weight adjustment for class labels and each sample and its neighborhood.
+Furthermore, \cite{jingkun20_TAD} designed label-based weight and value-based weight in the loss function in convolution neural networks, which considers weight adjustment for class labels and the neighborhood of each sample.
 Thus, both class imbalance and temporal dependency are explicitly considered.

 Performing data augmentation and weighting for imbalanced class together would be an interesting and effective direction.
 A recent study investigates this topic in the area of CV and NLP~\cite{hu2019learning}, which significantly improves text and image classification in low data regime and imbalanced class problems.
-In future, it would be an interesting direction on how to design deep network by jointly considering data augmentation and weighting for imbalanced class for time series data.
+In future, it is interesting to design deep network by jointly considering data augmentation and weighting for imbalanced class in time series data.